 Sofiero (Sweden), North Sealand.
 Take the ferry between Elsinore and Helsingborg to visit Sofiero Palace, which for more than a century was one of the Swedish Royal family’s country mansions.
 The garden has more than 500 rhododendron varieties.
 Free afternoon in Elsinore, which became rich from taxes on shipping, as the medieval churches and convents testify.
 Opened in 2014, the shipyard has been transformed by Bjarke Ingels Group as a cultural complex including a Maritime Museum.
 Overnight Elsinore.

 Copenhagen.
+Drive back to Copenhagen.
 The view from Frederiksberg Palace stretches over the sea.
 Italian Mannerist villas are the source of inspiration for the layout of this early 18th-century royal palace, but a century later the scheme also accommodated winding waters, meandering paths and Classical and Chinese garden pavilions, to which we have special access.
 Some free time in the afternoon, perhaps to explore the garden of the Royal Danish Horticultural Society.
 Return to Heathrow c.
 7.30pm.